zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Julie: That seems a little extreme.

-Ed: People who are being treated unfairly because o f their political opinions or religious beliefs have the option to emigrate.
+Ed: People who are being treated unfairly because of their political opinions or religious beliefs have the option to emigrate.

 Julie: I’m not sure I’d go that far.